kingslycb/eDNAcheck-tool/README.md

 ------------------------------------------------------------------

 # Contact and citation information
-**eDNA-ObisTool** has been developed as part of marine molecular biodiversity research at the Thünen Institute of Sea Fisheries.
+**eDNAcheck** has been developed as part of marine molecular biodiversity research at the Thünen Institute of Sea Fisheries.
 The development was partially supported by BMBF-Project "CREATE-Phase II"

 For questions, feedback, or citation: